virtualdesktopdevops/citrix-adc-frrouting-sync/README.md

 ### Deploy Citrix ADC CPX
 #### Deploy Citrix ADC CPX using docker-compose
-The following `docker-compose.yml` deploys a pair of Citrix ADC CPX container :
+The following `docker-compose.yml` files deploys a pair of Citrix ADC CPX containers.
   - In a docker network with a fixed IP address to allow static routes configuration from the host to the container.
 Host mode is not used to make the deployment compatible with cloud virtual machines having a single network interface.
   - With least privileges, providing required `NET_ADMIN` permissions to the container, but running it as a non-root user.
   - Persisting the `/cpx` directory containing the Citrix ADC configuration files with a docker volume.

+**Both CPX instances have to be deployed on 2 different physical or virtual hosts for effective resiliency.
+IP anycast is not needed if they are deployed on the same host as they are deployed on the same L3 subnet : unicast VIP in the L3 subnet is enough.**

+IP Anycast is required when CPX HA pair is deployed on physical or virtual hosts being on disjoint L3 subnets.

+_First ADC instance deployed on host 192.168.1.10/24_ :

+`HOST: 192.168.1.10` environment variable is configured with the IP address of the docker host.

 ```
 version: '3'